 Various Locations Throughout New York City

-This is an inflatable classroom, film screening venue, and music performance space installed inside of a standard, roll-off dumpster.
-This exploited a zoning loophole, allowing us to legally take over a street parking space for extended periods of time.
+An inflatable classroom, film screening venue, and music performance space installed inside a standard roll-off dumpster.
+This project exploited a NYC zoning loophole, enabling legal occupation of street parking spaces for extended durations.
 The project was installed and activated multiple times across New York City between 2014-2016.

 The Inflato includes 165 square feet of enclosed space with maximum dimensions at 17’ height by 12’-6” wide and 24’ long.
 Working closely with local communities around programming, over 2500 people interacted with the installations.
 The total project budget was a crowd sourced $4,200.